Raphire/Win11Debloat/README.md

 1. [Download the latest version of the script](https://github.com/Raphire/Win11Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Navigate to the Win11Debloat folder
 3. Double click the 'Run.bat' file to start the script.
 Note: If the console window immediately closes and nothing happens, try the advanced method below.
-4. Accept the windows UAC prompt to run the script as administrator, this is required for the script to function.
+4. Accept the Windows UAC prompt to run the script as administrator, this is required for the script to function.
 5. A new powershell window will now open, showing the Win11Debloat menu.
 Select either the default or custom setup to continue.
 6. Carefully read through and follow the on-screen instructions.